Care

 • When bone is no longer inside an organism, it becomes brittle.
 Avoid rough handling or impacts to prolong the life of your adornments.

 • If make-up or lotion gets on bone, use a bit of Dawn dish soap or Bar Keeper`s Friend on a toothbrush and scrub with warm water in circular motions.
+You can also soak in a warm water and dish soap mixture overnight to help remove greases.

 Metal: